trantrunghieu0409/Paint/README.md

 Lưu ý:
 Nếu sử dụng **Point** thì cần include System.Windows, ***không include System.Drawings nhé***
 3. Mỗi lần code tạo mới hoặc thay đổi liên quan đến hình vẽ, rebuild lại project( của hình vẽ đó ) và copy file .dll vào trong Paint ( giống như chạy lần đầu )

+## Basic graphic object
+- Line: controlled by two points, the starting point, and the endpoint
+- Rectangle: controlled by two points, the left top point, and the right bottom point
+- Ellipse: controlled by two points, the left top point, and the right bottom point

+## Các chức năng đã làm được

+** 1. Dynamically load all graphic objects that can be drawn from external DLL files **

+** 2. The user can choose which object to draw **

+** 3. The user can see the preview of the object they want to draw **

+** 4. The user can finish the drawing preview and their change becomes permanent with previously drawn objects **

+** 5. The list of drawn objects can be saved and loaded again for continuing later **

+** 6. Save and load all drawn objects as an image in bmp/png/jpg format (rasterization). **